 And even if someone is forced to fill up a landing form, he will be taken through an endless cycle before a conversation actually takes place.

 These are horrible statistics, and it is time marketers sat down and took notice.

 Conversational marketing makes things easier

-Have you noticed how people enjoy chatting with each other on Facebook Messenger, WhatsApp, Telegram, etc?
+Have you noticed how people enjoy chatting with each other on social media apps such as Facebook Messenger, WhatsApp, Telegram, etc?
 These real-time conversations are actually the framework of this form of marketing.

 A conversational marketing platform is actually a new lead generation funnel that is adding value to your existing marketing strategy.
 You aren’t creating a new marketing structure altogether, rather helping the existing one cope up with the new world.

 Steps to use conversational marketing for lead generation

 Essentially, there are three legs of this innovative street-smart marketing strategy.
 They are Engage, Understand and Recommend.

 Let’s understand how each of one these three pillars works.